huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 ```

 4).
 In this demo cluster, making the cephfs_data pool use the “better_ruleset” will result in problems.
-(There’s no rack for the CRUSH Map, and not enough nodes to accommodate the requirement for a large number of PGs.)
+(There’s no rack for the CRUSH Map, and not enough nodes to accommodate the requirement for a large numbgr of PGs.)

 So change the setting back to the replicated_rule.